 - Breach of warranty: manufacturer or seller violates a contractual promise regarding the quality, character or suitability of the product.
 These warranties can be either expressed or implied.

 In order to know precisely who is responsible for injuries caused by a defective product, you need to work with a law firm that not only has in-depth knowledge of product liability but also has the resources necessary to investigate and litigate these cases.
-The Providence product liability lawyers at Karns & Kerrison have recovered over $250 million in settlements and verdicts for our clients, including defective product cases.
+The Rhode Island product liability lawyers at Karns & Kerrison have recovered over $250 million in settlements and verdicts for our clients, including defective product cases.

 Call (888) 281-3100 to schedule a free consultation with our firm.